 , this is where the "gag" is that the "airplane banner" is "overly long"

 , such that they need a second airplane to complete the thought.
 The second banner is sometimes only one or two words long.

 It's also possible to use this trope with paragraphs of skywriting.

-- Described in a Geico radio ad - the Geico Gecko and the Boss read them as they go by.
+- Described in a GEICO radio ad — the Geico Gecko and the Boss read the banners as they go by.
 The Gecko thinks it's a bit much.

-- The notorious anti-smoking group Truth once put out a PSA with an airplane flying along a beach, with a banner in tow asking about what additives are put in cigarettes.
+- The notorious anti-smoking group Truth once put out a Public Service Announcement with an airplane flying along a beach, with a banner in tow asking about what additives are put in cigarettes.
 What follows is an entire fleet of additional planes with even more banners listing off dozens of the 599 additives that are evidently added to the tobacco.